 Wherever you start from, your first destination in Nepal will be Kathmandu.
 The only international airport in Nepal is in Kathmandu.
 So, you have to spend your first night in Nepal in Kathmandu.

 You can buy Nepali SIM Cards in Kathmandu.
 To get your SIM Cards, all you need is two passport-sized photographs and a copy of your passport.
-You will then need to fill a form and pay $1-$2 to get your SIM.
+You will then need to fill out a form and pay $1-$2 to get your SIM.

-These SIM Cards work properly in the places where the network is strong.
-But, as you trek to the higher altitudes of the Manaslu region, there are areas where phone network is weaker.
+These SIM Cards work properly in places where the network is strong.
+But, as you trek to the higher altitudes of the Manaslu region, there are areas where the phone network is weaker.
 So, you may not be able to use Nepali SIM cards everywhere while on the Manaslu Circuit trek.

 In places where your sim card does not work, you can use the telephone service that the tea houses provide.
 Also, you can use the WiFi service for $2-$3 in some teahouses if your sim’s data package does not work.

 Here are the details about the telephone network and Internet coverage at each stop of your Manaslu Circuit trek.

 At Kathmandu, you will find many options for telephone and Internet services.

 Many hotels in Kathmandu also offer long-distance telephone services and have Wifi services.
 They usually charge for the calls but give Wifi for free.

 From Kathmandu, you will drive to Soti Khola to spend another evening there.
 NTC has a strong signal in this area.
 Vsat phones also are available at teahouses in Soti Khola.